Self-hosted deployment

 TLS / HTTPS

-For internal deployments, generate a self-signed certificate:
+For internal deployments with a self-signed certificate:

 openssl req -x509 -nodes -days 365 \